Masato Nakayama

-Masato Nakayama (中山 仁斗, Nakayama Masato) is a Japanese football player.
+Masato Nakayama (中山 仁斗, Nakayama Masato) is a Japanese football player who plays for Nara Club.

 Career

 Gainare Tottori

 On 16 December 2013, Nakayama joined Gainare Tottori.

 Renofa Yamaguchi

 On 6 January 2016, Nakayama joined Renofa Yamaguchi.
 He made his league debut against Giravanz Kitakyushu on 6 March 2016.
 Nakayama scored his first league goals, a brace, against Roasso Kumamoto on 9 April 2016.

 Montedio Yamagata

 On 27 December 2016, Nakayama joined Montedio Yamagata.
 He made his league debut against Roasso Kumamoto on 12 March 2017.
 Nakayama scored his first league goal in the 76th minute against Fagiano Okayama on 23 April 2017.

 Júbilo Iwata

 On 9 January 2019, Nakayama joined Júbilo Iwata.
 In his first start for the club, he scored a brace in the J.League Cup on 10 April 2019.
 Nakayama scored his first league goal for the club, also his first J1 goal, in the 34th minute against Vegalta Sendai on 18 May 2019.
 On 3 July 2019, he scored a hat-trick against Honda Lock in the Emperor's Cup.